coinme/zipwhip-framework/README.md

        */
       @Subscribe(uri = "/signal/message/receive")
       public void process(String uri, EventData eventData) {
-        // This method is called in the core Broker thread
+        // This method is called in the core Broker thread pool.

         // pull out the first argument (eventData is an array of objects)
         // cast it to a message.
 If it's not a message type, silently return null.